Pablo Casado: 2019 election

-In response to a budget defeat, Prime Minister Pedro Sánchez dissolved the Cortes Generales, giving Casado an early test of his leadership, which was also in the aftermath of the first right-of-centre government in Andalucia.
-The election results proved disappointing for Casado, his party losing over half of their seats in the Cortes Generales, with Albert Rivera's Citizens, overtaking them as the foremost party of the centre-right in many regions of Spain, and the new far-right Vox also taking a significant number of voters.
-This major loss was devastating for Casado and for the 2019 election campaign manager, Javier Maroto, who not only lost his seat in the Basque country to EH Bildu, but was fired by PP. Casado refused to resign; many members' worries about his controversial leadership, described as "a suicide", were confirmed in light of the defeat, as he has now U-turned back to the political centre, placing much of the blame of the loss on Cs and Vox for splintering the vote.
+In response to a budget defeat, Prime Minister Pedro Sánchez dissolved the Cortes Generales.
+In May 2019 general election, the People's Party lost over half of their seats in the Cortes Generales, with Albert Rivera's Citizens growing, and the new far-right Vox also taking a significant number of voters.

-Casado adopted an active role during the COVID-19 lockdown, refraining from restricting public activities, visiting disparate locations such as Mercamadrid, a hotel, a sheep farm and the headquarters of the association of vehicle producers; he proceeded to criticise the Government of Spain from those platforms.
-Nevertheless, under Casado’s leadership, the PP made a significant recovery in the November 2019 general election, increasing its representation from 66 to 89 seats and reasserting itself as the main opposition force.
+Under Casado’s leadership, the PP made a significant recovery in the November 2019 general election, increasing its representation from 66 to 89 seats and reasserting itself as the main opposition force.
 In May 2020, he established abstention on the vote on the extension of the State of Alarm as the party line.

 Leadership challenges

-His leadership of the PP was challenged in 2022 by Isabel Díaz Ayuso, the popular president of the community of Madrid, leading to a dramatic internal conflict.
-Ayuso went so far as to accuse Casado of maneuvering to "destroy" her.
-A large number of PP leaders and activists demanded Casado resign, but he refused.
-The president of Galicia, Alberto Núñez Feijóo, considered the most respected figure in the PP, said that "the situation is unsustainable.
-Pablo Casado's reign is coming to an end.
-We have to make difficult decisions."
-Casado resigned as PP leader and an MP on 4 April, and was replaced as party leader by Feijóo.
-Despite the public feud, Casado presided over an orderly transition at the April 2022 extraordinary congress, where delegates elected Alberto Núñez Feijóo as his successor with 98.35% of the vote.
+His leadership of the PP was challenged in 2022 by Isabel Díaz Ayuso, the president of the community of Madrid, leading to internal conflict.
+Casado resigned as PP leader and an MP on 4 April, and was replaced as party leader by Alberto Núñez Feijóo.
+Casado presided over an orderly transition at the April 2022 extraordinary congress, where delegates elected Alberto Núñez Feijóo as his successor with 98.35% of the vote.
 In his farewell address to party members, Casado emphasized his loyalty to the PP and appealed for unity, expressing hope that the organization would continue to serve as a credible alternative in Spanish politics.